-- BH-20 Provider Budget Summary [Report revenues from ALL other funding sources (i.e., Medicaid); Providers without a federally approved indirect cost rate may not use more than 15% of the total funds for administrative expenses.
+- BH-20 Provider Budget Summary [Report revenues from ALL other funding sources (i.e., Medicaid)].
+Providers without a federally approved indirect cost rate must directly charge specific costs for administrative purposes and may not apply a percentage rate of costs for administrative expenses.
 If the provider has a federally approved indirect cost rate, the approved rate may be used for indirect costs, but a copy of the federal approval notice must be submitted with the request.

-- BH-20c Personal Services Expenses [Include all staff to be employed to provide the service(s) included in this request.
+- BH-20c Personal Services Expenses [Include all staff to be employed to provide the service(s) included in this request.]

 - BH-20d Operations Expenses

 - BH-20e Travel Expenses

-- BH-20f Capital Expenses
+- BH-20f Other Expenses

-- BH-20g Other Expenses
+- BH-20g Administration Expenses

-- B. Budget Justification Narrative
+B. Budget Justification Narrative

-This narrative will explain in detail why the costs listed on the budget itemization form are necessary and how those costs were calculated.
+This narrative details why the costs listed on the budget itemization form are necessary and how those costs were calculated.
 Please address the following items separately in the narrative:

-- Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. - Provide all sources of revenue the agency receives in all the applicable locations. - How ongoing operational, travel, capital outlay, personnel, professional fees, and consultant needs, and costs were determined. - Describe the project's facility and space requirements and explain why the amount is needed.
+- Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. - Provide all sources of revenue the agency receives in all applicable locations. - How ongoing operational, travel, capital outlay, personnel, professional fees, consultant needs, and costs were determined. - Describe the project's facility and space requirements and explain why the amount is needed.